Worldpay, Inc.

 Worldpay is an American multinational financial technology company and payment processing company.
-Worldpay provides payment and technology services to merchants and financial institutions globally generating 40 billion transactions across 146 countries and 135 currencies.
+It provides payment and technology services to merchants and financial institutions globally generating 40 billion transactions across 146 countries and 135 currencies.

-With $4.9 billion in revenue as of 2023, Worldpay ranks as one of the largest non-bank merchant acquirers in the world processing $2.2 trillion in transactions annually.
-With 8,500 employees, the company is headquartered in Cincinnati, Ohio with its international headquarters in London and 40 offices across 25 countries.
-As of February 2024, Worldpay is co-owned by GTCR with a majority ownership interest of 55% and FIS retaining a 45% ownership interest.
+With $4.9 billion in revenue in 2023 and 8,500 employees, Worldpay ranks as one of the largest non-bank merchant acquirers in the world processing $2.2 trillion in transactions annually.
+Based in Cincinnati, Ohio, it has its international headquarters in London and 40 offices across 25 countries.

-Worldpay's merchant base includes customers in vertical markets including retail, restaurant, government, e-commerce, supermarket, drug store, business to business and consumer services.
-Its financial institution base includes a range of financial institutions, including regional banks, community banks, credit unions and regional personal identification number (PIN) debit networks.
+On January 12, 2026, Global Payments announced it had completed the acquisition of Worldpay.

+Before then, this company was co-owned by GTCR and FIS, which held 55% and 45% ownership interests, respectively.

 History

 In 1971, Fifth Third Bank formed Midwest Payment Systems (MPS) to provide Electronic Funds Transfer (EFT) services to financial institutions.
 In 1977, Jeanie, the nation's first shared online ATM network was developed and implemented.

-In 1991, MPS expanded to offer Merchant Services.
-In 2000, MPS acquired Integrated Delivery Technologies, Inc. (IDTI), Cartel Network and ACI Merchant Services.
+In 2000, nine years after expanding to offer Merchant Services, MPS acquired Integrated Delivery Technologies, Inc. (IDTI), Cartel Network and ACI Merchant Services.
+In 2003, MPS adopted the name Fifth Third Processing Solutions.

-In 2003, Midwest Payment Systems adopted the name Fifth Third Processing Solutions.
-In 2006, the company acquired Card Management Corporation (CMC) to provide a broader range of processing services.
+In 2006, the firm acquired Card Management Corporation (CMC) to provide a broader range of processing services.
 Several years later, in 2009, Fifth Third Processing Solutions spun off from Fifth Third Bancorp and was launched as a joint venture between Advent International and Fifth Third Bank, a subsidiary of Fifth Third Bancorp.

 By the end of 2010, the company had acquired TNB Card Services, National Processing Company (NPC) and certain assets of Springbok Services, Inc. Prepaid Platform.
 In June 2011, Fifth Third Processing Solutions assumed the Vantiv name.

 The company adopted the name "Vantiv" in June 2011 as a step towards becoming a public company.
 Previously a joint venture between Advent International and Fifth Third Bancorp, Vantiv became a publicly traded company on March 22, 2012, listed on the NYSE under the ticker symbol "VNTV".

 In December 2012, Vantiv acquired privately held Litle & Co. for $361 million.
 Litle develops e-commerce payment processing solutions that are used by companies that accept payments for goods and services online, via phone, and via mail.
 Vantiv said it would integrate Litle's technologies into its point-of-sale and e-commerce processing offerings.

 In April 2013, Vantiv became the first U.S. acquirer to complete MasterCard's testing requirements to process EMV transactions for MasterCard, Maestro and Cirrus brands at both ATM and at the point-of-sale locations.

-In July 2013, Vantiv announced an agreement to acquire privately held Element Payment Services.
-Element is a provider of fully integrated PCI DSS compliant payment processing solutions for merchants and business management software providers.
+In July, Vantiv agreed to buy Element Payment Services, a provider of fully integrated PCI DSS compliant payment processing solutions for merchants and business management software providers.